 For example, what was the last gift you received by redeeming a gift card?
 Do you remember who gave you that gift card?
 How did it make you feel that day?
 You likely don’t recall any of those things and it would absolutely normal.
 The point here is that there exists an obvious and evident disassociation between tangible goods and the actual retail gift cards used to purchase them.

-In fact, the pleasure center of our brain simply referred to as the “reward circuit”, is driven by the release of dopamine, wired through a range of neurotransmitters, related to the brain’s reward system.
+In fact, the pleasure centre of our brain simply referred to as the “reward circuit”, is driven by the release of dopamine, wired through a range of neurotransmitters, related to the brain’s reward system.
 It’s essentially what makes us feel good when we receive something as a reward (or gift), those emotions, are almost all completely lost with gift cards.
 This wouldn’t be so terrible, if only Dopamine wasn’t responsible for telling our brains when to expect something rewarding, modulated how rewarding it will actually feel and ultimately helped us all to continue to seek rewards.
 Given the context, one can quickly surmise that gift cards, in effect, act as Dopamine inhibitors, rather than a catalyst for pleasure.

 In a workplace environment, where you want to make an employee feel valued, rewarded, and loyal, showing appreciation by offering gift cards as a perk, does little to support an organization’s overall employee engagement strategy.

 Consider for a moment the employee experience and how it can benefit from a personal, desired employee rewards system.
 A system which actively enhances employee happiness, and loyalty, and comes with maximum recall value.
 That’s what tangible gifts do.
 It’s the physical manifestation of the desired items that gift cards so impersonally represent.
 It is these items which contain all of the intrinsic value associated with the reward.

 The 6 Immutable Laws Related to the Reward Circuit

 Peer-supported acknowledgement boosts the influence of the program.